apache/nuttx/configs/stm3240g-eval/README.txt

   2) Start the NuttX build at least one time from the Cygwin command line before trying to create your project.
 This is necessary to create certain auto-generated files and directories that will be needed.
-  3) Set up include pathes:  You will need include/, arch/arm/src/stm32, arch/arm/src/common, arch/arm/src/armv7-m, and sched/.
+  3) Set up include paths:  You will need include/, arch/arm/src/stm32, arch/arm/src/common, arch/arm/src/armv7-m, and sched/.
   4) All assembly files need to have the definition option -D __ASSEMBLY__ on the command line.